awsdocs/aws-cdk-guide/doc_source/cli.md

                                                        [boolean] [default: true]

       --asset-metadata      Include "aws:asset:*" CloudFormation metadata for
-                            resources that user assets (enabled by default) [boolean] [default: true]
+                            resources that uses assets (enabled by default) [boolean] [default: true]

   -r, --role-arn            ARN of Role to use when invoking CloudFormation